OntoUML/ontouml-models/README.md

 ## How to contribute

-Your contribution is fundamental for the catalog's success.
+Your contribution is fundamental to the catalog's success.
 We highly encourage authors to submit their models and tools to this catalog.
 With that, you will be supporting research in (ontology-driven) conceptual modeling, ontology engineering, software design, and several others.

-***We greatly appreciates your contribution to this project!***
+***We greatly appreciate your contribution to this project!***

 ### Contribute by submitting an ontology